Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-debuggability/browser.md

 ##### CORS

-If the issue is like the following, it means the issue is related to Cross-Origin Resource Sharing (CORS), a security measure implemented by browsers to restrict how resources on a web page can be requested from a different domain.
-When you used `setServerURL`, it might have this issue.
+Cross-Origin Resource Sharing (CORS) is a security measure implemented by browsers to restrict how resources on a web page can be requested from a different domain.
+It might cause this issue, if you used `setServerURL`.

 ```Access to fetch at 'xxx' from origin 'xxx' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.```